Cannabidoil or cannabidol are common misspellings of cannabidiol, otherwise known as CBD.

-We have written this article for the layperson.
+We have written this article about Cannabidiol (CBD) for the layperson.
 For people interested in finding out more, and for those looking for the best option for themselves or others.
 For this purpose, we have kept medical and scientific jargon to a minimum.
 However, we have included explanations for the terms that we have used.

 What is Cannabidiol?